 You should never just accept a healthcare provider because another doctor, a family member or a friend recommended them.
-These recommendations are important, but they need to stand up to your rigorous evaluation, your process and if they don’t then they should not become a member of your team.
+These recommendations are important, but the potential doctor needs to stand up to your rigorous evaluation, your process and if they don’t then they should not become a member of your team.

 To begin the process, the first thing you need to do is gather a list of potential medical providers.
 Create your list by reaching out to all of your doctors, not just the doctor who has given you the cancer diagnosis, and ask for their recommendations.
 When they do provide you with a suggestion:

 · Ask them precisely why they are recommending this healthcare provider.

 · Find out if they have worked directly with the provider they are recommending?
 If not, why are they making the recommendation?

 · Ask if they have other patients who are being treated by the provider they are recommending?
 If they do have other patients, request that they reach out to these other patients and ask for permission to have you contact them directly to discuss their experiences with the provider as well as with having cancer.